Menu

 To help you narrow down your options, we researched dozens of drills, looking at features such as power, speed settings and ergonomics.
 To determine the best cordless drills, the BestReviews Testing Lab put our top contenders through a rigorous evaluation.
 We assessed their drilling and driving capabilities, along with factors like durability and the usefulness of any extra features.

-In the end, we found the best of the cordless drills is the DeWalt 20-Volt Max Cordless Drill/Driver Kit.
+In the end, we found the best cordless drill to be the DeWalt 20-Volt Max Cordless Drill/Driver Kit.
 Even without the extras, this drill is a top-performing tool.
 But where it truly shines is the unmatched value it offers.
 The included two batteries, charger, bits and travel bag make it an unbeatable package at this price point.

 Our top picks